From drowningintheshallow – “Traditions, not Traditional”

 Lately, I’ve been trying out something different, and just to be clear, I’m not referring to subject-specific curricular anything.
 To be clearer still, I’m considering what teachers bring with them through the classroom door each day because they’ll be bringing it, whatever question we ask.
 And what are we asking?

-Up til now, where someone may have been asking, What is school for?
-I’m asking Who participates? and further, What are some suitable attitudes or expectations for participants?
-How best to proceed in K12 with this thing called ‘constructivism’… I mean, if we’re genuinely committed to living it out, because I don’t yet see that we are – not even when we think we are.
-Yes, still collective, not royal, only now I wonder if anyone’s upset with me lumping them into the collective.
+And yes, still collective, not royal, only now I wonder if anyone’s upset with me lumping them into the collective.
 In responding to these questions about school and curriculum, I’ve obviously been considering neither content nor skill but people.
 So, as we’ve hitched our wagons to constructivism, I wonder whether people might be the purpose of school, making the principle curricular consideration not ‘what’ we teach but ‘who’ we teach, alongside which both ‘how’ and ‘why’ we teach find appropriate kinship.

 If you disagree thus far, please don’t let your bias run away with you while, if you agree, please don’t go clicking ‘Like’ and ‘Share’ just yet – he said with smug presumption – because this is still far more nuanced than I’ve offered just yet.

-There’s a common distinction between curriculum, mandated documentation about what to teach and learn in K12 schooling, and pedagogy, the manner in which curriculum’s taught to this or that class of students.
+There’s a common distinction between curriculum, mandated documentation about what to teach and learn in K-12 schooling, and pedagogy, the manner in which curriculum’s taught to this or that class of students.
 Both lack nuance for being oversimplified.
 From all my pondering, I’m lately gathering that an ill-advised separation of this dialectical pairing may be an ongoing source of trouble faced by teachers, students, and education in general.
 I think curriculum and pedagogy may be better considered one concept, and I think so because of bias, and I wish I had something more substantive to offer – as I say, it’s threaded throughout this blog, but that’s a lot to synthesise.

 I’m no longer certain that school’s the place for any superseding authority, either the kind we commonly associate with curriculum or the kind we commonly associate with pedagogy.